 Save key-value pairs on Fastly Edge nodes of dictionary containers and items to invoke with VCL snippets in your site.
 You have up to 1,000 entries per dictionary.

 You create an edge dictionary then add items to it of a key and its value.
 For example, you could create an edge dictionary of banned bad refer sites from accessing your site.
 The key-value pairs would be the refer site URLs (www.example.com) and a value of 1.
 Then create a custom VCL snippet to return a 403 Forbidden to those sites when they access your site.

 Another example routes to a different WordPress backend for an edge dictionary of WordPress URLs.

 ACLs are access control lists that allow you to manage IP addresses to allow or block access to resources.
-You could use edge ACLs with VCL snippets to block IP addresses or provide access.
+You can use edge ACLs with VCL snippets to block or allow access by IP address.
 For example, use edge ACLs and a custom VCL snippet to white list IPs to access your site.

 With edge dictionaries and edge ACLs, you can create custom Varnish Configuration Language (VCL) snippets to Fastly and your site.
 VCL snippets are small chunks of logic and code that can be included directly into your service configuration.
 They are generated, compiled, and transmitted to all Fastly caches, loaded, and activated without waiting for maintenance windows without server downtime.

 For a few examples, you can create VCL snippets to: